 How would Uber ever have made its service work without geolocation?
 It’s hard even to fathom that scenario.
 In addition to services like Uber, though, geolocation is seeing a lot of applications that improve not just the way we do business, but the way we live our lives.

 Take fields like theft prevention, pet care, and even elderly care, for example.
 The recovery of lost cars and pets is easier thanks to the tracking devices.
-Elderly now have the opportunity to carry a device equipped with an emergency button that hails medical assistance with one push and the help of GPS.
+The Elderly now have the opportunity to carry a device equipped with an emergency button that hails medical assistance with one push and the help of GPS.

 Even the field of law enforcement is making good use of technology in tracking and catching criminal offenders.